SWJTU-ZhangLei/hello_cmake/README.md

 # hello_cmake
-A demo for building project with cmake.
+Steps for learning cmake by zhanglei.